 For an investment fund neither the original cost of assets in the portfolio nor the realisation of a gain or loss in an individual asset has much relevance to investors in the fund itself (assuming, as is generally the case, it does not have tax implications).
 Realisation of value may provide confirmatory evidence of fair values in the case of unquoted or illiquid assets, but this is covered by the measurement uncertainty disclosures and does not impact the fundamental principle of reporting fair values and value changes.

-But what if not separate?
+But what if not a separate entity?

 So, if the use of fair values for investment funds is uncontroversial, you may be surprised to learn that this is far from the case when an investment fund is held by an entity whose primary business is to provide other goods and services.
 Many companies hold portfolios of investments as a result of their business model, but where the investments and investment management is not the primary or sole purpose of the enterprise.